Annette Lake and Asahel Curtis Nature Trail

 At approximately 1.00 mile/1.60 km from the trailhead, the trail crosses a swath cut into the forest for power lines.
 A short distance later, the forest again opens at the trail’s intersection with the broad Iron Horse Trail, which follows an old rail line across the state to Idaho.
 To rejoin the trail to Annette Lake, look for a wooden sign on the opposite side of the Iron Horse trail to locate the often overgrown forest entrance.
 Annette Lake Trail, Washington.

 Wildflowers dot the forest about both the Asahel Curtis Nature Trail and the Annette Lake Trail, including, first column, top to bottom, fireweed (Chamaenerion angustifolium syn.
-Chamerion angustifolium) and purple (and not-so-purple) foxgloves (Digitalis purpurea) (non-native); second column, two-leaved false Solomon’s seals (Maianthemum dilatatum), vanillaleaves, or, sweets-after-death (Achlys triphylla), and thimbleberries (Rubus parviflorus); third column, American twinflowers (Linnaea borealis), western bunchberries (Cornus unalaschkensis), and woodland pinedrops (Pterospora andomedea); fourth column, yellow avalanche-lilies (Erythronium grandiflorum), fool’s-huckleberries (Rhododendron menziesii), star-flowered false Solomon’s seals (Maianthemum stellatum), and subalpine spiraeas (Spiraea splendens); fifth column, pioneer violets (Viola glabella), salmonberries (R. spectabilis), round-leaved rein or bog orchids (Platanthera orbiculata), and oval-leaf huckleberries (Vaccinium ovalifolium); sixth column, western rattlesnake plantains, or, rattlesnake orchids (Goodyera oblongfolia), red elderberries (Sambucus racemosa), and Pacific trilliums (Trillium ovatum); and, seventh column, cut-leaf foamflowers (Tiarella trifoliata), queen’s cups, or, bead lilies (Clintonia uniflora), and Hooker’s fairy bells (Prosartes hookeri).
+Chamerion angustifolium) and purple (and not-so-purple) foxgloves (Digitalis purpurea) (non-native); second column, two-leaved false Solomon’s seals (Maianthemum dilatatum), vanillaleaves, or, sweets-after-death (Achlys triphylla), and thimbleberries (Rubus parviflorus); third column, American twinflowers (Linnaea borealis), western bunchberries (Cornus unalaschkensis), and woodland pinedrops (Pterospora andomedea); fourth column, yellow avalanche-lilies (Erythronium grandiflorum), fool’s-huckleberries (Rhododendron menziesii), star-flowered false Solomon’s seals (Maianthemum stellatum), and subalpine spiraeas (Spiraea splendens); fifth column, pioneer, or, stream violets (Viola glabella), salmonberries (R. spectabilis), round-leaved rein or bog orchids (Platanthera orbiculata), and oval-leaf huckleberries (Vaccinium ovalifolium); sixth column, western rattlesnake plantains, or, rattlesnake orchids (Goodyera oblongfolia), red elderberries (Sambucus racemosa), and Pacific trilliums (Trillium ovatum); and, seventh column, cut-leaf foamflowers (Tiarella trifoliata), queen’s cups, or, bead lilies (Clintonia uniflora), and Hooker’s fairy bells (Prosartes hookeri).
 Asahel Curtis Nature Trail and Annette Lake Trail, Washington.

 In winter and spring, avalanches sweep down several chutes on Silver Peak that extend from high above the trail and disappear from sight as they plunge toward Humpback Creek far below.
 Be sure to check avalanche forecasts before setting out or avoid the trail altogether while snow is present.
 Annette Lake Trail, Washington.